mataz234/Biomimetic-AI/README.md

 Self image will be present as a usefull means of predicting outcomes of higher cognitive decisions (internal world simulation).

 ## How to contribute
-I'm a molecular neuroscientist with some programming knowledge so please contribute with code or suggestions.
+I'm a molecular neuroscientist with limited programming knowledge so please contribute with code or suggestions.